18 Must-Have Negotiation Skills For Procurement Professionals

 Reservation price is a term that every procurement manager must know.
-It also comes easy with procurement analytics..
+It also comes easily with procurement analytics.
 So if you’re not familiar with it, then you are either a procurement specialist turned manager after a few months of working or you’ve completely forgotten about it already because someone else has to deal with it.

 For this article, it’s time to learn what reservation price means.
-We are going to define the term, learn more about what it can do for your procurement process, and know when to take advantage of it.
+We will define the term, learn more about what it can do for your procurement process, and know when to take advantage of it.

 After reading this article, you should already have an idea of what reservation price is all about.

-Reservation price, to put it simply, is the least price that you can get that will make you accept a negotiated agreement.
+Reservation price, to put it simply, is the lowest price that you can get that will make you accept a negotiated agreement.

 Of course, there are also two sides to this.
-For the buyer, the reservation price would be the maximum or bottom line that they would pay while for the seller, it’s the minimum amount of money that they can accept before accepting the deal.
+For the buyer, the reservation price would be the maximum or bottom line they would pay, while for the seller, it’s the minimum amount of money they can accept before accepting the deal.

 Sounds familiar?
 That’s because you’ve already encountered a reservation price in one of our earlier articles about the breakpoint in negotiations.
 The reservation price is also called the walk-away point of a negotiation.